carolinaborim/documentation/source/includes/equipment_api/_equipment.md

 The information about the equipment are retrieved from the Telemetry API and should contain the same values, but on a specific structure.

+The structure of the response of the endpoints follow the [JSON API 1.0](http://jsonapi.org/format/1.0/) specification.
+JSON API is a specification for how a client should request that resources be fetched or modified, and how a server should respond to those requests.

 ### Usage Demonstration

 An example of the usage of the Equipment API can be observed on the [Dealership Demo Application](https://github.com/agco-fuse/dealership-demo).